NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

 | geneformer-10M-240530  | 2.64                         |
 | geneformer-106M-240530 | 2.34                         |

-!!! bug "Baseline Geneformer was recently updated on huggingface."
+!!! bug "Baseline Geneformer was recently updated on huggingface making loss comparisons challenging."

     [Geneformer](https://huggingface.co/ctheodoris/Geneformer) was recently updated on hugging face to a new version.
     In a future release we will make checkpoint conversion scripts available so that the public model can be ran